 Doctors love scientific explanations for how things work.
 That is why they are quick to prescribe medications for a variety of conditions.
 FDA approval provides reassuring evidence of effectiveness.

-There is, however, a growing body of scientific research supporting the use of beet juice to lower high blood pressure.
+There is, however, a growing body of scientific research demonstrating that beets lower blood pressure.
 Investigators even have a mechanism to explain how beetroot (Beta vulgaris) works to help control hypertension (Hypertension, online April 15, 2013).

 Scientists knew that a natural compound called nitrite in the bloodstream helps blood vessels relax and lowers blood pressure.
 But how?
 And does this work in people with hypertension as well?